Maltese euro coins

 Maltese euro coins feature three separate designs for the three series of coins.
 Malta has been a member of the European Union since 1 May 2004, and is a member of the Economic and Monetary Union of the European Union.
 Malta adopted the euro as its official currency on 1 January 2008, replacing the Maltese lira.
 For a period of one month until 31 January, there was a dual circulation for Malta where the euro and Maltese lira were used alongside each other.

-Maltese euro designs
+Maltese euro design

 For images of the common side and a detailed description of the coins, see euro coins.